 The New York Daily News reports that Brian McNamee has physical evidence corroborating McNamee’s allegations that Roger Clemens used performance-enhancing drugs.
 The Daily News quotes Earl Ward as saying that “This is evidence the government has that we believe will corroborate Brian in every significant way.”

-Clemens admitted to getting B-12 shots from McNamee so I’m not a big enough CSI fan to know whether this sort of thing is going to be meaningful evidence.
+Clemens admitted to getting B-12 shots from McNamee, so I’m not a big enough CSI fan to know whether this sort of thing will be meaningful evidence.
 Obviously, his lawyers think so.
 “We will provide Congress with corroborative physical evidence that takes this case out of the he-said, she-said purview,” another McNamee attorney, Richard Emery, told the Daily News (how many lawyers does this guy need?).
 “From our point of view, this corroborates that Brian told the truth from Day One and Clemens has not.”

-If you assume Clemens is guilty, he really pushed all of his chips to the center of the table with Congress, hoping that regardless of what history records, it would always come down to a he (or “hes” depending on Andy Pettitte’s testimony) said/she said and there would never be conclusive, beyond a reasonable doubt evidence against him.
-If – and it is a big if – the evidence conclusively demonstrates Clemens was taking performance enhancing drugs and lied to Congress, the current problems he has with his reputation are going to pale in comparison to the criminal charges he will be facing.
-Again, we are moving five steps ahead but it could be that the best batter and best pitcher of the last 50 years (I would argue this for both) could be facing perjury charges.
+If you assume Clemens is guilty, he pushed all of his chips to the center of the table with Congress, hoping that regardless of what history records, it would always come down to a he (or “hes” depending on Andy Pettitte’s testimony) said/she said and there would never be conclusive, beyond reasonable doubt evidence against him.
+If – and it is a big if – the evidence conclusively shows that Clemens took performance-enhancing drugs and lied to Congress, the current problems he has with his reputation will pale in comparison to the criminal charges he will be facing.
+Again, we are moving five steps ahead, but maybe the best batter and best pitcher of the last 50 years (I would argue this for both) could face perjury charges.